Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: The Diode effect

 The quality of the diode effect is characterized by the diode efficiency $\eta$, defined as

-The dependencies of the diode efficiency and the maximal current (in both directions) on $\gamma_{i}$ are shown in Fig. \ref{fig:IETAH} for $\xi/l_{\text{so}}^{2} = 5$.
-There is a nonzero diode efficiency, showing that indeed the $\phi_{0}$-effect is accompanied by a diode effect.
-As shown in Fig. \ref{fig:IETAH}(a), for $\gamma_{i} = 0$, the maximal current in the positive (solid) and negative (dashed) directions have the same magnitude, and hence the diode efficiency vanishes (Fig. \ref{fig:IETAH}(b)).
-For $d/\xi = 0.1$ a nonzero $\gamma_{i}$ suppresses the maximal current in both directions.
-The suppression however, depends slightly on the direction, the curves do not exactly overlap.

-Therefore, the diode efficiency is nonzero.
-The dependence of the diode efficiency on the junction thickness is different for different $\gamma_{i}$.
-For large $\gamma_{i}$ a thin junction leads to larger diode efficiencies, for small $\gamma_{i}$ the diode efficiency may change sign at a thickness dependent exchange field.
-Since the currents are suppressed as $\gamma_{i}$ is increased, it is recommended to use a junction with thickness $d\ll\xi$.
+The dependence of the diode efficiency on exchange field strength is illustrated for different thicknesses in Fig. \ref{fig:ETADEPS}(a).
+As for the anomalous current discussed in Sec. \ref{sec:AnomalousPhi0}, the thinner junction the smaller the exchange field for which the diode efficiency is maximized.
+For large exchange fields the diode efficiency may even change sign.
+However, for too large $\gamma_i$ the critical current is highly suppressed, and hence this parameter regime may be less suitable for experiment.

-The dependence of $\eta$ and the maximal supercurrents in the positive and negative directions on $l_{\text{so}}$ are shown for $\gamma_{i}\xi = 0.5$ in Fig. \ref{fig:IETAK}.
-Similar to the results for the anomalous current discussed in the previous section (Fig. \ref{fig:I0I1hdep}(b)), decreasing $l_{\text{so}}$ leads to an increase in the maximal currents, as shown in Fig. \ref{fig:IETAK}(a).
-The diode efficiency however, does not increase with decreasing $l_{\text{so}}$, see Fig. \ref{fig:IETAK}(b).
-The diode efficiency depends non-monotonically on $l_{\text{so}}$, it is suppressed for both small and large thicknesses.
-The optimal $l_{\text{so}}$ for the appearance of a diode effect depends on thickness, the smaller the thickness the larger $l_{\text{so}}$ for which the diode effect is optimized.
+The dependence of $\eta$ on $l_{\text{so}}$ is shown for $\gamma_{i}\xi = 0.5$ in Fig. \ref{fig:ETADEPS}(b).
+Similar to the results for the anomalous current discussed in the previous section (Fig. \ref{fig:I0I1hdep}(b)), decreasing $l_{\text{so}}$ leads to an increase in the maximal currents, which is beneficial for the diode efficiency.
+The diode efficiency however, does not increase indefinitely with decreasing $l_{\text{so}}$, see Fig. \ref{fig:ETADEPS}(b).
+Indeed, if $l_{\text{so}}$ is much smaller than the thickness, triplet correlations exist only in a small region near the interface and hence the non-reciprocal part of the current is supported only in part of the junction.
+This leads to a non-monotonous dependence of the diode efficiency on $l_{\text{so}}$.

-The effect of the boundary parameters $\gamma_{r,i}$ is illustrated in Fig. \ref{fig:IETAGR}.
-Both $\gamma_{r}$ and $\gamma_{i}$ suppress the critical current as they weaken the proximity effect.
-The suppression by $\gamma_{r}$ is much stronger than that by $\gamma_{i}$, as shown in Fig. \ref{fig:IETAGR}(a).
-On the other hand, the diode efficiency vanishes for $\gamma_{i} = 0$ increases with $\gamma_{i}$, while it is still suppressed by $\gamma_{r}$ see Fig. \ref{fig:IETAGR}(b).
-This effect appears because $\eta$ is large if both singlet and triplet correlations are present.
-By increasing $\gamma_{i}$ triplet correlations are generated, by increasing $\gamma_{r}$ both singlet and triplet correlations are suppressed.